cossatot/wenchuan_topo_stress/revisions/rebuttal2.md

 > (341-345) I can't see a peak in T'(Max) at ~0.6 in any of the plots on Fig.
 8. Some additional explanation is needed, at least for me.

 The highest values of the $T'_{\max}$ marginal histograms at around 0.6 are evident.
 This 'peak' (not our wording) is not particularly sharp, but it is clearly there; there is a steep decrease in probability to the left of the mode and a more gradual decrease to the right of the mode.
-As stated in the response letter to the previous revision, the probability at 2.5 (the upper boundary of $T'$ is 60% of the mode at 0.6.
+As stated in the response letter to the previous revision, the likelihood at 2.5 (the upper boundary of $T'$ is 60% of the mode at 0.6.
 We have amended this sentence to read '0.6-0.8' so it is clear that we do not mean a narrow range of high likelihoods around a single value.

 **C5.7**